 Animaticons is a set of high-resolution animated GIFs that you can customise.
 They are small in file size, compatible with all major browsers, emails, and smartphones and don't require any special plugins or libraries.

 An intuitive and robust directory of open source web fonts for designers to use how they wish.
 All created to the high standards you'd expect from a web giant like Google.

-An enormous archive of freely downloadable fonts.
+Dafont is an enormous archive of freely downloadable fonts.
 Browse by alphabetical listing, by style, by author or by popularity.

 20. Font Squirrel

 Another extensive archive of free fonts, all free for commercial use.

 Coverr is a source of beautifully shot stock videos that are free to download for commercial and non-commercial use, no attribution required.

 Brought to you by Envato, Mixkit is a curated gallery of high-quality videos and animation, made by some of the world's most talented creators, with all content licensed for free.